Pays de la Loire

-This series of paths stretch over 500km, from the Ile de Noimoutiers to Saint-Gilles-Croix de Vie.
+This series of paths stretch over 500km, from the Ile de Noirmoutiers to Saint-Gilles-Croix de Vie.

 This restoration also included the creation of parking plots adorned with flowerbeds and trees and art works.

-La Baigneuse, a sculpture by Henry Murail, stands at the end of the Avenue de la Mer, the town’s main street.
+La Baigneuse, a sculpture by Henry Murail, stands at the end of Avenue de la Mer, the resort’s road that runs along the seashore.

-A second sculpture representing three birds stands opposite the Tourist office.
+You'll find a second sculpture representing three birds opposite the Tourist office.

-Most seafront buildings are contemporary, however, you’ll still find, here and there, a charming Art Deco facade.
+Most seafront buildings are contemporary, however, you’ll still find, here and there, an original Art Deco facade.

 Saint-Jean-de-Monts in the Marais Breton

-Saint-Jean-de-Monts is also part of the Marais Breton-Vendéen, a vast marsh that once delineated the historical provinces of Poitou and Bretagne.
+Saint-Jean-de-Monts is also part of the Marais Breton-Vendéen, a vast marsh that once delineated the historic provinces of Poitou and Bretagne.

 A network of canals, wet meadows and polders crisscross this 45 000-hectare area.

-Until the Middle Ages, the ocean covered the region as far as Machecoul and Challans, which are today located about 20km from the coast.
+Until the Middle Ages, the ocean covered the region as far as Machecoul and Challans, two towns which are today located about 20km inland.